samsuh/2026-journal/README.md

   - drums: https://youtube.com/shorts/Ayb3YyV6F8o?si=kxjomaWMp4cbvzwR
 - short of someone making a beat: https://youtube.com/shorts/rvN5udGOJ4A?si=tEfPOrqe53mNqRuc

+Thoughts:
+- What if i could make a song incorporating the fact that a scale has 7 notes, and a week also has 7 days.
+One note for each day of the week; build meaning off that.

 ## 2/26/26 - Thursday
 Goals for today:
 - DONE ~~Gym, set A~~